ljw1004/vbspec/vb/statements.md

 At the beginning of each loop, the control variable is compared to see if it is greater than the end point if the step expression is positive, or less than the end point if the step expression is negative.
 If it is, the `For` loop terminates; otherwise the loop block executes.
 If the loop control variable is not a primitive type, the comparison operator is determined by whether the expression `step >= step -- step` is true or false.
 At the `Next` statement, the step value is added to the control variable and execution returns to the top of the loop.

 Note that a new copy of the loop control variable is *not* created on each iteration of the loop block.
-In this respect, the `For` statement differs from `For Each` (Section 10.9.3).
+In this respect, the `For` statement differs from `For Each` (Section [For Each...Next Statements](statements.md#for-eachnext-statements)).

 It is not valid to branch into a `For` loop from outside the loop.